savonet/book/audio.md

 external users to applications, in order to mitigate the possibility of executing malicious code.
 This is typically the case if we use an external script in order to validate credentials for `input.harbor`.
-In such situations, one should always apply the function `string.quote` to the users' data, in order to remove the possibility that some parts of it are interpreted as bash commands.
+In such situations, one should always apply the function `string.quote`\index{string!escaping} to the users' data, in order to remove the possibility that some parts of it are interpreted as bash commands.
 For instance,